-Newsguard is a for-profit company that began with $6 million dollars of seed funding.
-Investors include the two co-founders, as well as notable groups such as the Knight Foundation and Cox Investment Holdings.
-A full list of the seed donors can be found here.
-Newsguard generates revenue through licensing of its ratings to advertisers, who use these ratings when determining what sites are safe to place their advertising.
+Newsguard is a for-profit company that began with 6 million dollars of seed funding.
+Investors include the two co-founders and notable groups such as the Knight Foundation and Cox Investment Holdings.
+A complete list of the seed donors can be found here.
+Newsguard generates revenue by licensing its ratings to advertisers, who use them to determine what sites are safe to advertise.
 They have also formed a partnership with Microsoft by having their extension built into the Edge Browser.
 Newsguard is currently seeking more partnerships and licensing agreements.

 Analysis / Bias

-Newsguard reviews and rates media and information sources using a 100 point scale.
-Each source is rated on 9 different criteria and with each criteria having a different weight that totals 100 for a perfect score.
-Any source that scores a 60 or above will be given a green shield and those below 60 will receive a red shield.
-Newsguard also provides, what it calls a “Nutrition Label”, to explain how they came to their conclusions.
-The nutrition label is well sourced and provides examples to support their claims.
+Newsguard reviews and rates media and information sources using a 100-point scale.
+Each source is rated on 9 different criteria and with each criterion having a different weight that totals 100 for a perfect score.
+Any score of 60 or above will be given a green shield, and those below 60 will receive a red shield.
+Newsguard also provides a “Nutrition Label” to explain how they came to their conclusions.
+The nutrition label is well-sourced and offers examples to support its claims.

-In general, Newsguard provides evidence based information that is well sourced and adheres to an established criteria.
+In general, Newsguard provides well-sourced evidence-based information and adheres to established criteria.

-Overall, we rate Newsguard Least Biased based on neutral wording and use of a credible methodology.
+Overall, we rate Newsguard Least Biased based on neutral wording and the use of a credible methodology.
 We also rate them High for factual reporting based on proper sourcing of all information.
-(D. Van Zandt 2/20/2019)
+(D. Van Zandt 2/20/2019) Updated (12/18/2022)